 Discussing the syllabus item early in the semester (with later reminders) provides important reinforcement.
-Although ignorance of our rules is not a legitimate excuse, many college students are indeed ignorant of the cultural norms of American classrooms especially on the most culturally diverse campus in the nation, with students from more than 100 countries.
+Although ignorance of our rules is not a legitimate excuse, many college students are indeed ignorant of the cultural norms of American classrooms especially on one of the most culturally diverse campuses in the nation, with students from more than 100 countries.
 For that matter, faculty preferences about collaboration on some types of assignments runs the gamut from forbidden to encouraged: make sure your students know the rules in your classroom.
 Clear definitions of cheating and plagiarism (contained in the college's Academic Honesty statement) can be very helpful, as can explanation of the seriousness of academic integrity and the consequences of violating it.

 - You might like to refer your students to the Student Guide to Academic Integrity, written by Baruch students.

 Baruch's online plagiarism tutorial provides explanations, exercises, and examples.
 A self-test associated with the tutorial is available via Blackboard.
 To import the self-test into your class Blackboard site, contact Prof. Aisha Peña (Library) at 646-312-1611 or Aisha.Peña@baruch.cuny.edu